djdang3r/docker-php-nginx-mysql-postgres/docker/Readme.md

 ### ⚠️ Special Note: File Permissions on Windows (Laravel & SQLite)

-If you use **Windows + Docker Desktop** for Laravel or CodeIgniter, you may encounter "Permission denied" or "readonly database" errors, even if everything works fine on Linux.
+If you use **Windows + Docker Desktop** for Laravel, you may encounter "Permission denied" or "readonly database" errors, even if everything works fine on Linux.

 #### Common errors